EleutherAI/lm-evaluation-harness/lm_eval/tasks/caselawqa/README.md

 #### Tags

-* `caselawqa_lb`: tasks of the caselaw leaderboard

 #### Tasks

 * `caselawqa_sc`: 5,000 questions derived from the Supreme Court database
 * `caselaw_songer`: 5,000 questions derived from the Songer Court of Appeals database
-* `caselaw_tiny`: questions derived from Lawma tasks with fewer than 150 training examples
-* `caselaw_hard`: questions derived from tasks for which Lawma 70B achieves less than 70% accuracy

 ### Checklist